danilchankau/issue-hierarchy-tree-legal/PRIVACY.md

 ## GDPR / CCPA

-Because the App does not collect, store, or retain personal data outside of Atlassian's own systems, [PLACEHOLDER — company name] does not act as a data controller under GDPR or as a business/service provider under CCPA with respect to End-User Data processed through the App.
+Because the App does not collect, store, or retain personal data outside of Atlassian's own systems, IE Andrei Danilchankau does not act as a data controller under GDPR or as a business/service provider under CCPA with respect to End-User Data processed through the App.
 Atlassian's own data processing terms govern data hosted on the Jira platform itself — see [Atlassian's Privacy Policy](https://www.atlassian.com/legal/privacy-policy).

 ## Changes to this policy